Sreeleela: Breakthrough and career expansions (2021–present)

-In 2021, Sreeleela was cast in the romantic musical film Pelli SandaD, marking her debut in Telugu cinema.
-The actress described her character as a "role to die for".
-While the film received negative reviews, Leela's role garnered appreciation from critics.
-Sangeetha Devi of The Hindu called the film a "costly showreel" of the lead pair, Roshan and Sreeleela, opining that they looked fresh and effervescent but lacked chemistry.
+In 2021, Sreeleela played the female lead in the romantic musical film Pelli SandaD, marking her debut in Telugu cinema.
+Although the film received generally negative reviews, her acting was well-received.
+Y. Sunita Chowdhary of The Hindu called the film a "costly showreel" for the lead pair, opining that Sreeleela and co-star Roshan Meka appeared fresh but lacked romantic chemistry.

-In 2022, she starred in the Kannada romantic comedy By Two Love.
-Sharadhaa of The New Indian Express felt it was "a delight to watch" her in the film.
-A review from Deccan Herald opined that while she was impressive, Sreeleela's Kannada pronunciation had room for improvement.
-She later made a special appearance in the song "Trademark" from the 2022 film James.
-Following the success of Pelli SandaD, Sreeleela received multiple offers in Telugu films.
-She next starred in Dhamaka, beside Ravi Teja.
-The film was a box office success.
+In 2022, she featured in the Kannada romantic comedy By Two Love; reviewers noted her strong screen presence, though a critic from Deccan Herald remarked that her Kannada diction had room for improvement.
+She subsequently made a special appearance in the musical number "Trademark" from the action drama James.
+Following the visibility of her early roles, she transitioned fully into larger Telugu productions, appearing alongside Ravi Teja in the action comedy Dhamaka (2022), a major box-office success.